 The fares of each tier may vary with time.
 The disabled have no fares, and there is a special discount for seniors as well as students.

 There are three types of Dubai Metro Map for the route.

 This is the simplified Dubai Metro Map that shows only the station on the path of all three Lines.
 This map also has the transport zones mentioned on it, which is useful for users to calculate the fare.

 This Dubai Metro Map shows the actual locations of all the stations.
-The places around the station are also labeled.
+There are labels of places around the station.
 The interactive map also has the transport zone detail on it.

-In this Dubai Metro Map, all the three Lines are shown on the actual map of Dubai.
+In this Dubai Metro Map, all three Lines are shown on the actual map of Dubai.